abdellatif-147/ReactJs/README.md

     │   ├── add.svg
     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
+    ├── components # Helpful components for your app.
+Use at your discretion.
+    │   ├── Book.js # used for Book element
+    │   ├── ListBook.js # used to render list of Books
+    │   └── Search.js # used to render search page
     ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.

 ```

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.